Godwin's Law of Time Travel

 - There is also the novel trilogy The Chaos Engine where the Red Skull uses a Cosmic Cube to create this reality...or so he thinks.
 In reality, the Cube is faulty and works by searching alternate realities and merging elements of them together, or entire alternate universes depending on the scale of the wish.
 Thanks to the wish, the Nazi's not only won World War II and conquered the planet, they rule an expanionsist, tyrannical and genocidal intergalactic empire under the Skull's leadership.

 - A DC Elseworlds mini-series, Superman/Wonder Woman; Whom Gods Destroy, shows a world where Kal-El arrived on Earth before 1920 and became a hero during World War II.
 His presence led to the Nazis escalating their weapons programs to the point where they beat the Allies in the A-Bomb race, and nuked Metropolis, resulting in an uneasy truce between the US and Germany.
+It also had the nasty side-effect that the Nazis were able to quickly hide the Holocaust from the world - Superman learns of it in the 60's, and by then thanks to complex peace treaties, there's nothing Superman can do about it.

 - Subverted in Animorphs.
 In one book the villain goes to several points in time to make humanity easier to conquer in the present.
 While the Animorphs are following him the villain makes a stop at D-Day to make sure Nazis win.
 But thanks to previous changes there are NO Nazis at All.
 What everyone finds is an English force invading a France-Germany alliance, no one can figure out which side has the good guys, and Hitler is just a driver of a jeep.
 Tobias wants to kill him anyway, but Cassie insists that they can't kill him just because he's Hitler since he hasn't actually done anything in this reality.
 But Tobias "accidentally" kills him a few minutes later anyway.